Healthcare teams and operations staff carrying coordination, documentation, and protocol burden alongside their core work.

 The direction

-The design principle is to build inside what already exists — meeting clinical teams in their actual environment rather than introducing another toolset into already-pressured workflows.
+The design principle is to build inside what already exists — meeting teams in their actual environment rather than introducing another toolset into already-pressured workflows.

-Workflow Loop
+Agent Loop

 Absorb coordination overhead